ikrima/gamedevguide/contents/guides/ue4guide/wip/editor-extensions/sequencer/Sequencer Notes.md

 <https://udn.unrealengine.com/questions/404800/sequencer-template-interrogate.html>

 #### **Data:**

 - UMovieSceneTrack - The track (e.g. Transform, Path, attach) that contains sections.
 Can have multiple rows.
 This is a container for you custom sections, and it also defines which runtime classes are created for your custom track.

 - UMovieSceneSection - Actual little segments in the track.
 Contains the data specific to you use case.
 If you new track will include keyed data, and not just a start time and an end time, this is where the keys and curves are stored as well.

   - UMovieSceneColorSection

   - UMovieSceneBoolSection

     - UMovieSceneSpawnSection

 #### **Editor:**

--   Check if sequencer is active: BB::IsSequencerModeActive() which does GLevelEditorModeTools().IsModeActive(EM\_SequencerMode)
+- Check if sequencer is active: BB::IsSequencerModeActive() which does GLevelEditorModeTools().IsModeActive(EM_SequencerMode)

 #### **Runtime:**

 - FMovieSceneEvalTemplate - Core runtime class which implements runtime behavior of custom sections.
 This is what actually handles evaluating the section and generates the tracks interpolation values as Execution Tokens (i.e. the color value in a color property track)

--   IMovieSceneExecutionToken - Actually ends up applying the interpolated values to your object (e.g. apply animation or updating properties)
+* IMovieSceneExecutionToken - Actually ends up applying the interpolated values to your object (e.g. apply animation or updating properties)

 #### **UI:**

 - ISequencerSection - UI for rendering the sections.
 Defines the editor behavior for your custom section.

--   FMovieSceneTrackEditor - Creates sequencer sections for your custom section data, and exposes extension points for sequencer track and object menus.
+* FMovieSceneTrackEditor - Creates sequencer sections for your custom section data, and exposes extension points for sequencer track and object menus.
 Handles injecting buttons/ui/actions into the sequencer UI to create your custom tracks or add keys to your tracks.
 Defined for each track s.t.
 Transform, CameraAnim, Single Property types

   - Needs to be registered with the sequencer system module.
 Ex:

   ISequencerModule& SequencerModule = FModuleManager::Get().LoadModuleChecked<ISequencerModule>("Sequencer");

   TrackEditorHandle = SequencerModule.RegisterTrackEditor_Handle(FOnCreateTrackEditor::CreateStatic(&FFaceFXAnimationTrackEditor::CreateTrackEditor));

   - Some useful TrackEditor functionality: Register a track editor's custom property types for animation:

   ProcAnimTrackEditorHandle = SequencerModule.RegisterPropertyTrackEditor<FBBProcAnimTrackEditor>();

 #### **Misc:**

 - FMovieSceneAnimTypeID: uniquely defines animation type that sequencer is applying (eg spawn, changing transform, property, etc)

   - Need to save preanimation/postanimation state tokens

 - Blending happens through accumulations, templating, etc. Must specify that you support it in UMovieSceneNameableTrack() constructor

   - Grep for GetBlendingDataType&lt;&gt;() & TBlendableTokenTraits&lt;&gt;, MultiChannelFromData, ResolveChannelsToData

 Spawning: happens through a struct called

 - **FMovieSceneSpawnRegister:** This is a base class that manages destroying/spawning and keeping track of objects.

   - Not very extensible yet

   - **FLevelSequenceSpawnRegister & FLevelSequenceSpawnRegisterEditor** are the level sequence specific ones

   - **ULevelSequencePlayer** is what's responsible for actually setting it for its sequences

   - **FLevelSequenceEditorToolkit::Initialize** is what set **FLevelSequecneSpawnRegisterEditor** when in the editor

     - You can initialize the editor sequencer (e.g. actor sequencers) with other spawnregisters/parameters by

     > Sequencer = FModuleManager::LoadModuleChecked&lt;ISequencerModule&gt;("Sequencer").CreateSequencer(SequencerInitParams);

 - **ISequencerEditorObjectBinding:** Extensible mechanism that the editor uses to add bindable objects to a sequence

   - **FLevelSequenceEditorActorBinding:** The main level one for adding bindable actors.
 Calls Sequencer-&gt;AddActors(actorToBind)

   - **FControlRigEditorObjectBinding** is a good example of adding custom spawnables.
 Calls Sequencer-&gt;MakeNewSpawnable()

 - **IMovieSceneObjectSpawner:** This is what actually handles UObject creation e.g. NewObject&lt;&gt;/DestroyObject&lt;&gt; calls to the engine.

   - Can override and has extensibility for managing your own cache of objects

   - **FLevelSequenceObjectSpawner** is the default for actors. **FControlRigObjectSpawner** is a great example to study

 - **SpawnExecutionTokens:**

   - do the actual spawn request creation/destructionby directly calling the GetSpawnRegister()'s functions

   - Also manage override binding

   -

 #### **Custom Blending:**